The Founder's Guide to

 Overview

-Wing Venture Capital is an early-stage enterprise and B2B venture capital firm founded in 2013 by Peter Wagner and Gaurav Garg, both of whom have extensive backgrounds at Sequoia and Accel.
-Based in Palo Alto, California, Wing manages approximately $2.5 billion in assets under management (AUM) across nine funds, with its latest fund, Wing Four, launched in 2023, totaling $600 million.
-The firm is distinguished by its exclusive focus on the AI-first technology stack, targeting investments in pre-product and pre-revenue companies that are building the 'Modern Enterprise.'
-This approach allows Wing to identify and support innovative startups at critical early stages, often before they have established a market presence.
+Wing Venture Capital is an early-stage venture firm founded in 2013 by Peter Wagner and Gaurav Garg, both of whom have backgrounds at Sequoia Capital and Accel Partners.
+The firm is headquartered in Palo Alto, California, and manages approximately $2.5 billion in assets under management (AUM) across nine funds.
+Wing focuses on investing in companies that are building the AI-first technology stack, specifically targeting pre-product and pre-revenue stages.

 Learn More